Magnus Walker: Car collection

 On June 25, 2021, Nike collaborated with Walker on a Nike SB Dunk High modeled after arguably the most famous of his cars, a 1971 Porsche 911 T nicknamed the "277".
 The sneaker includes several references to both the Porsche itself (277 branding on the outer heel and insole, color blocking similar to the car's design, and a "wear away" design that reveals a gold finish under a white top layer of paint, etc.), as well as nods to Magnus' legacy, such as the red and green flannel sock liner, a reference to Walker's "Urban Outlaw" brand on the outer midfoot panel, as well "Union Jack" detailing on the tongue tag with Nike SB branding on the outer side of the midsole in the traditional Porsche font.

 Personal life

-Walker was married to his wife, Karen, for 21 years.
+After his first marriage, Walker was married to Karen Caid for 21 years.
 She died in 2015.
+In 2024, Walker married Hannah Elliott, a journalist for Bloomberg Businessweek.